ViacomCBS brands will darken in tribute to George Floyd - Up News Info - Up News Info

+UPDATED 1:30 PM: ViacomCBS has released a powerful 8-minute, 46-second video tribute to George Floyd, marking the time when Floyd was pinned with a police officer's knee to his neck, resulting in his death.
+You can look up.

-In an internal memo, ViacomCBS President of Entertainment and Youth Brands Chris McCarthy announced that all entertainment and youth brands and platforms will be shut down for 8 minutes and 46 seconds, marking the time when George Floyd was killed.
+In an internal note, ViacomCBS President of Entertainment and Youth Brands Chris McCarthy announced Sunday that all entertainment and youth brands and platforms will go dark for 8 minutes and 46 seconds at 5 p.m.
+Monday, which marks the moment George Floyd was assassinated.
 Time will not only serve as a tribute to Floyd, but as a tribute to all those who have been victims of racism, including Ahmaud Arbery, Breonna Taylor and many others.

 ViacomCBS also went dark in 2018 for 17 minutes in solidarity with the National School Walkout to honor the 17 students at Marjory Stoneman Douglas High School in Parkland, Florida, they killed.